Kurvana

 Prices for quality 0.5ml cartridges vary from about $35 to $55, while 1ml cartridges have double the volume but usually less than double the cost.
 They often tend to be the most cost-efficient.

-You can also ensure you get the most out of each THC vape cartridge by checking it carefully for leaks and storing it upright (so it doesn’t leak) and in a cool, dark, dry place (to reduce the naturally occurring oxidation process).
+You can also ensure you get the most out of each cartridge by checking it carefully for leaks and storing it upright (so it doesn’t leak) and in a cool, dark, dry place (to reduce the naturally occurring oxidation process).

 Do THC Cartridges Expire?

-Clogged Cartridges
+Fixing Clogged Cartridges

-Cartridges can get clogged due to many factors, often relating to a buildup of condensation.
+Carts for weed can get clogged due to many factors, often relating to a buildup of condensation.
 When the vape pen is clogged, you will get oil droplets; instead of inhaling a smooth cloud of vapor.
-Condensation buildup can be avoided by inhaling from the vape pen “dry” – inhaling without engaging the cartridge (usually without a power source or not pressing the button on your vape pen).
+Condensation buildup can be avoided by inhaling from the vape pen “dry” – inhaling without engaging the cartridge (usually without a power source or not pressing the button on your vape pen, if it has one).
 If that doesn’t solve the problem, a cartridge can often be cleared using a thin wire or paper clip.
+See more detailed instructions here.